agiledigital-labs/ctf/modern-web/README.md

 Find and exploit a somewhat realistic XSS bug in a Typescript/React app with an AWS Lambda for the backend.

 The app is an email signature generator.
-It's actually mildly useful if you work at Agile Digital.
+If you work at Agile Digital, it's actually mildly useful in its own right.

 You send it your job title and phone number through the frontend client, and it sends you back a signature that you can paste into your email client.
-When you open the frontend client, it also shows you the last signature you generated.
+When you open the frontend client, it also shows you the last signature you (or anyone) generated.

 There are some hints in [HINTS.md](./HINTS.md) if you get stuck.